AirWalk-Digital/airview/packages/airview-cms/README.md

 - - `isError` - Request to fetch data is complete and was unsuccessful - boolean
 - - `error` - Error result, if applicable - unknown

+### useGetChildEntriesMeta

+To request frontmatter for all markdown entry children of a specific entry call `useGetChildEntriesMeta`, passing the entry ID as the argument (which is [collection name]/[entry name]).
+The hook will return an array of entries frontmatter and various booleans relating the the status of the data fetching process.

+**Signature:**

+- **Hook Name:** `useGetChildEntriesMeta`
+- **Arguments:** `entryId` - string
+- **Returns:** `object`
+- - `data` - the frontmatter for all markdown entry children of the passed entryID - array of objects
+- - `isUninitialized` - Request to fetch data has not started yet - boolean
+- - `isLoading` - Request to fetch data is in flight for the first time - boolean
+- - `isFetching` - Request to fetch data is in flight, but might have data from a previous request - boolean
+- - `isSuccess` - Request to fetch data is complete and was a success - boolean
+- - `isError` - Request to fetch data is complete and was unsuccessful - boolean
+- - `error` - Error result, if applicable - unknown

+### useGetSiblingEntriesMeta

+To request frontmatter for all markdown entry siblings of a specific entry call `useGetSiblingEntriesMeta`, passing the entry ID as the argument (which is [collection name]/[entry name]).
+The hook will return an array of entries frontmatter and various booleans relating the the status of the data fetching process.

+**Signature:**

+- **Hook Name:** `useGetSiblingEntriesMeta`
+- **Arguments:** `entryId` - string
+- **Returns:** `object`
+- - `data` - the frontmatter for all markdown entry siblings of the passed entryID - array of objects
+- - `isUninitialized` - Request to fetch data has not started yet - boolean
+- - `isLoading` - Request to fetch data is in flight for the first time - boolean
+- - `isFetching` - Request to fetch data is in flight, but might have data from a previous request - boolean
+- - `isSuccess` - Request to fetch data is complete and was a success - boolean
+- - `isError` - Request to fetch data is complete and was unsuccessful - boolean
+- - `error` - Error result, if applicable - unknown

+### useGetEntryMeta

+To request frontmatter for a single entry, call `useGetEntryMeta`, passing the entry ID as the argument (which is [collection name]/[entry name]).
+The hook will return an object of frontmatter and various booleans relating the the status of the data fetching process.

+**Signature:**

+- **Hook Name:** `useGetEntryMeta`
+- **Arguments:** `entryId` - string
+- **Returns:** `object`
+- - `data` - the frontmatter for all markdown entry siblings of the passed entryID - object
+- - `isUninitialized` - Request to fetch data has not started yet - boolean
+- - `isLoading` - Request to fetch data is in flight for the first time - boolean
+- - `isFetching` - Request to fetch data is in flight, but might have data from a previous request - boolean
+- - `isSuccess` - Request to fetch data is complete and was a success - boolean
+- - `isError` - Request to fetch data is complete and was unsuccessful - boolean
+- - `error` - Error result, if applicable - unknown

+### useGetEntry

+To request frontmatter and body content for a single entry, call `useGetEntry`, passing the entry ID as the argument (which is [collection name]/[entry name]).
+The hook will return an array of objects, containing markdown content and various booleans relating the the status of the data fetching process.

+**Note:** This is a static representation of this data, it will not reflect CMS edits made in real time, use `useSetCmsContext` and the `MarkdownEditor` if you need this functionality.

+**Signature:**

+- **Hook Name:** `useGetEntry`
+- **Arguments:** `entryId` - string
+- **Returns:** `object`
+- - `data` - the frontmatter any body content for the passed entryID - array of objects
+- - `isUninitialized` - Request to fetch data has not started yet - boolean
+- - `isLoading` - Request to fetch data is in flight for the first time - boolean
+- - `isFetching` - Request to fetch data is in flight, but might have data from a previous request - boolean
+- - `isSuccess` - Request to fetch data is complete and was a success - boolean
+- - `isError` - Request to fetch data is complete and was unsuccessful - boolean
+- - `error` - Error result, if applicable - unknown

+### useCMSViewportOffset

+Airview CMS presents a persistant toolbar as part of the UI; this topbar is positioned outside of the document flow and will require an offet in your UI to prevent content being obscured from view.

+A hook is available that will return an integer value with the required toolbar offset.

+**Signature:**

+- **Hook Name:** `useCMSViewportOffset`
+- **Arguments:** none
+- **Returns:** `integer` - The pixel value of the CMS topbar offset

 ## Components

 ## Contributing to the package